Mobility shapes heat exposure inequalities in cities: Discussion

-However, inequalities encoded by heat assortativity and directionality -- which depend not only on trip destinations but also on the interaction between origin and destination heat differences -- are not well explained by a mean-field mechanism common to the entire population.
+However, inequalities encoded by heat assortativity and directionality -- which depend not only on trip destinations but also on the interaction between origin and destination heat differences -- are not fully explained by generic trip allocation mechanisms common to the entire population.
 Although more complex models -- such as machine learning (ML) approaches \cite{Simini2021} or agent-based models \cite{lin2026modellinghumanactivitiescities} -- could improve predictive accuracy in city-specific applications, such extensions would come at the cost of generality and interpretability — key advantages of parsimonious mobility models \cite{Barthelemy2024}.
-For comparative analyses across many cities and for data-scarce settings, where generality and transferability are essential, our results suggest that parsimonious formulations -- particularly the parameter-free radiation model -- offer a sufficiently accurate basis for modelling mobility-driven heat exposure inequalities across population groups.
+These parsimonious formulations therefore provide useful benchmarks to identify cities with potentially high exposure inequalities warranting detailed intra-urban analysis.
+However, finer-scale planning applications will still require empirical mobility data or more detailed behavioral models, since our modeling does not identify the neighborhoods or routine destinations that contribute most to city-level inequalities, thereby leaving their identification as an important direction for follow-up work toward targeted heat-adaptation interventions.